S&P 500 Extends Record Run

 "The critical signpoint for the earnings season will be where companies plan to use their cash and where their guidance ends up," Mr. Hogan said.

-Signs that companies are steering cash into deal-making and investing in equipment -- rather than share buybacks, which some see as less helpful in driving long-term profitability -- could help give stocks a boost, he added.
+Signs that companies are investing in their businesses -- rather than repurchasing shares, which some see as less helpful in driving long-term profitability -- could help give stocks a boost, he added.

 Elsewhere, the Stoxx Europe 600 rose 0.3% on Monday, lifted by gains in shares of basic-resources companies.